-In order to perform real time ("instant") authorizations, Graft network relies on the authorization sample: a group of selected trusted supernodes which will "represent" the network and validate the transaction, prevent the double-spending, and sign the instant approval before transaction is "confirmed" by the blockchain (i.e. before it's added to the block and the block is added to the blockchain).
+In order to perform real time authorizations, the GRAFT network relies on the authorization sample: a group of selected trusted supernodes which will "represent" the network and validate transactions, preventing double-spending, and signing the instant approval before a transaction is "confirmed" on the GRAFT blockchain (i.e. before it's added to the block and the block is added to the blockchain).

-The authorization sample consists of 8 supernodes randomly selected from supernodes that solved last 1440 blocks starting from current height - 10.
-If the same supernode has solved more than one block within the last 8 blocks (starting from height - 10) or the selected node went offline, the list is automatically extended and another supernode from the "bottom" of the list is added to the sample.
-Another requirement for authorization sample participation is proof of stake: the supernode owner must maintain a collateral balance on account associated with the supernode.
-The minimal required balance is starting from 500 GRF and recalculated dynamically with every block and increasing with each block proportionally to the growing supply.
+The authorization sample consists of eight supernodes randomly selected from supernodes that solved the last 1440 blocks starting ten blocks below the then-current block height.
+If the same supernode has solved more than one block within the last eight blocks (starting from ten minus the then-current block height) or the selected node went offline, the list is automatically extended and another supernode from the "bottom" of the list is added to the sample.
+Another requirement for authorization sample participation is proof of stake: the supernode owner must maintain a collateral balance in an account associated with the supernode.
+The minimum required balance is starting from 500 GRFTT and recalculated dynamically with every block and increasing with each block proportionally to the growing GRFTT supply.

 This algorithm allows the most active supernodes, which constantly prove their loyalty to the network through successful mining, to also be trusted to perform the real time authorizations, while still following some degree of randomization provided by the Proof of Work algorithm.
 These supernodes also are rewarded by transaction fee for each successful real time authorization.
-New supernodes "earn" their chance to participate in the transaction processing by adding more power and solving next block (which is generated on average every 2 minutes).
+New supernodes "earn" their chance to participate in the transaction processing by adding more power and solving next block (which is generated on average every two minutes).